 Manz, C. C. and Henry P. Sims Jr., H. P. (1989) Superleadership: Leading others to lead themselves, New York: Prentice Hall.

 Nemerowicz, G. and Rosi, E. (1997) Education for Leadership and Social Responsibility, London: Falmer.

 An earlier version of this piece first appeared as Chapter 2 of Doyle, M. E. and Smith, M. K. (1999) Born and Bred?
 Leadership, heart and informal education, London: YMCA George Williams College/The Rank Foundation.

 Note: All the quotations printed in italic are taken from interviews with informal educators – youth workers, community educators and housing workers.
 Some of the interviews form part of the Born and Bred?
 CD created by Peter Cutts.
 A further eight workers were interviewed by Huw Blacker in March and April 1999.

 Acknowledgement: The photograph – Group work – the relaxed way is by Jacob Bøtter (http://www.flickr.com/photos/jakecaptive/47065774/) and is reproduced under a Creative Commons Attribution 2.0 Generic Licence.

-How to cite this piece: Doyle, M. E. and Smith, M. K. (2001) ‘Shared leadership’, the encyclopedia of informal education, http://www.infed.org/leadership/shared_leadership.htm
+How to cite this piece: Doyle, M. E. and Smith, M. K. (2001) ‘Shared leadership’, The encyclopedia of pedagogy and informal education, http://www.infed.org/leadership/shared_leadership.htm

 © Michele Erina Doyle and Mark K. Smith 1999, 2001